edriveX16/DOTMATRIX/README.md

 Up to now (14th July 24) a ready to use binary (DOTMAT9.PRG)

-and the source code have been uploaded.
+and the complete source code have been uploaded.

 Some documentation will be added over time, please be patient.